 Line numbers in proofs are generated automatically.
+As an example, one may write line ell a because tactic reflexivity indeed meta a math equal meta a end line ...

-As an example, one may write in a pyk source text to get a numbered proof line saying [Reflexivity1 $\gg \mathcal{A} = \mathcal{A}$ ].
+in a pyk source text to get a numbered proof line saying [Reflexivity1 $\gg A = A$ ].
 The line number is assigned automatically, and afterwards references to "ell a" will refer to that line number.

-A TEX definitions
+A TeX definitions